atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 Freezers with less than 100 percent of the storage volume within the limits specified in 4.2.5 or 4.2.6 shall be the self-defrosting type.

+##### 4.34.6.9 DISHWASHERS

-**4.34.6.9 DISHWASHERS.** Dishwashers shall comply with 4.34.6.2 and 4.34.6.3.
+Dishwashers shall comply with 4.34.6.2 and 4.34.6.3.
 Dishwashers shall have all rack space accessible from the front of the machine for loading and unloading dishes.

+##### 4.34.6.10* KITCHEN STORAGE

-**4.34.6.10* KITCHEN STORAGE. **Cabinets, drawers, and shelf areas shall comply with 4.25 and shall have the following features:
+Cabinets, drawers, and shelf areas shall comply with 4.25 and shall have the following features:

 (1) Maximum height shall be 48 in (1220 mm) for at least one shelf of all cabinets and storage shelves mounted above work counters (see Fig. 50).

 (2) Door pulls or handles for wall cabinets shall be mounted as close to the bottom of cabinet doors as possible.
 Door pulls or handles for base cabinets shall be mounted as close to the top of cabinet doors as possible.

+#### 4.34.7 LAUNDRY FACILITIES

-**4.34.7 LAUNDRY FACILITIES.** If laundry equipment is provided within individual accessible dwelling units, or if separate laundry facilities serve one or more accessible dwelling units, then they shall meet the requirements of 4.34.7.1 through 4.34.7.3.
+If laundry equipment is provided within individual accessible dwelling units, or if separate laundry facilities serve one or more accessible dwelling units, then they shall meet the requirements of 4.34.7.1 through 4.34.7.3.

+##### 4.34.7.1 LOCATION

-**4.34.7.1 LOCATION.** Laundry facilities and laundry equipment shall be on an accessible route.
+Laundry facilities and laundry equipment shall be on an accessible route.

-**4.34.7.2 WASHING MACHINES AND CLOTHES DRYERS.** Washing machines and clothes dryers in common use laundry rooms shall be front loading.
+##### 4.34.7.2 WASHING MACHINES AND CLOTHES DRYERS

+Washing machines and clothes dryers in common use laundry rooms shall be front loading.

+##### 4.34.7.3 CONTROLS

-**4.34.7.3 CONTROLS.** Laundry equipment shall comply with 4.27.
+Laundry equipment shall comply with 4.27.

-**5\.
-RESTAURANTS AND CAFETERIAS.**
+## 5. RESTAURANTS AND CAFETERIAS

+### 5.1 GENERAL

-**5.1 GENERAL.** In addition to the requirements of 4.1 to 4.33, the design of at least 5 percent of all fixed seating or tables in a restaurant or cafeteria shall comply with 4.32.
+In addition to the requirements of 4.1 to 4.33, the design of at least 5 percent of all fixed seating or tables in a restaurant or cafeteria shall comply with 4.32.
 Access aisles between tables shall comply with 4.3.
 Where practical, accessible tables should be distributed throughout the space or facility.
 In restaurants or cafeterias where there are mezzanine levels, loggias, or raised platforms, accessibility to all such spaces is not required providing that the same services and decorative character are provided in spaces located on accessible routes.

+### 5.2 FOOD SERVICE LINES

-**5.2 FOOD SERVICE LINES. **Food service lines shall have a minimum clear width of 36 in (915 mm), with a preferred clear width of 42 in (1065 mm) where passage of stopped wheelchairs by pedestrians is desired.
+Food service lines shall have a minimum clear width of 36 in (915 mm), with a preferred clear width of 42 in (1065 mm) where passage of stopped wheelchairs by pedestrians is desired.
 Tray slides shall be mounted no higher than 34 in (865 mm) above the floor.
 If self-service shelves are provided, a reasonable portion must be within the ranges shown in Fig. 53.

 **![Food Service Lines](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig53.gif)**

 **Figure 53\
 Food Service Lines**

+### 5.3 TABLEWARE AREAS

-**5.3 TABLEWARE AREAS. **Install tableware, dishware, condiment, food and beverage display shelves, and dispensing devices in compliance with 4.2 (see Fig. 54).
+Install tableware, dishware, condiment, food and beverage display shelves, and dispensing devices in compliance with 4.2 (see Fig. 54).

 ![Tableware Areas](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig54.gif)

 **Figure 54\
 Tableware Areas**

+### 5.4 VENDING MACHINES

-**5.4 VENDING MACHINES.** Install vending machines in compliance with 4.27.
+Install vending machines in compliance with 4.27.

-**6\.
-HEALTH CARE.**
+## 6. HEALTH CARE

+### 6.1 GENERAL

-**6.1 GENERAL.** In addition to the requirements of 4.1 to 4.33, Health Care buildings and facilities shall comply with 6.
+In addition to the requirements of 4.1 to 4.33, Health Care buildings and facilities shall comply with 6.

+### 6.2 ENTRANCES

-**6.2 ENTRANCES. **At least one accessible entrance that complies with 4.14 shall be protected from the weather by canopy or roof overhang.
+At least one accessible entrance that complies with 4.14 shall be protected from the weather by canopy or roof overhang.
 Such entrances shall incorporate a passenger loading zone that complies with 4.6.5 (see 4.13.6).

+### 6.3 PATIENT BEDROOMS

-**6.3 PATIENT BEDROOMS.** Provide accessible patient bedrooms in compliance with 4.
+Provide accessible patient bedrooms in compliance with 4.
 Accessible patient bedrooms shall comply with the following:

 (1) Each bedroom shall have a turning space that complies with 4.2.3, and preferably that is located near the entrance.